Patricia entered into rest in Lindsay, Ontario on October 10, 2020

 Patricia’s earthly end of life journey one of peace and tranquility.

-To send flowers to the family or plant a tree in memory of Patricia O'Reilly-Anzovino, please visit our floral store.
+To send flowers to Patricia's family, please visit our floral store.